benpriebe/i19n/README.md

 i19n
 ====

 Provides i18n (internationalization) support as a RequireJS plugin.

-Like the i18n plugin - but one better ;)
+**Like the i18n plugin - but one better ;)**

+###Background###

 Please read the i18n.js RequireJS plugin documentation for background. http://requirejs.org/docs/api.html#i18n

 This plugin aims to provide similar functionality but allowing you to place your locale specific files anywhere you want.

 That's right, you are not restricted to placing files in a specified directory structure.

 ###Getting Started###